 I particularly enjoy working with first-time writers, and enabling them to join the growing self-publishing market with a polished manuscript.

-My experience in editing fiction will enable you to showcase your writing at its best, keeping to your voice and your story.
-I see our working relationship very much as a partnership with good communication at all stages being the key.
+My experience in editing fiction will enable you to showcase your writing at its best while keeping to your voice and your story.
+I see our working relationship very much as a partnership, with good communication at all stages being the key.

 I am a professional member of the Chartered Institute of Editing and Proofreading (formerly known as SfEP - the Society for Editing and Proofreading), and am also a partner member of the Alliance of Independent Authors.

 When I'm not editing you can find me playing the piano, singing in my local choir, or - yes it's true - reading!
 I have always been an avid reader of many genres, and this life-long passion enables me to see your book with a reader's eye as well as that of a professional editor.

 I have done extensive training over a number of years and continue this on a regular basis.

 SfEP - References

 PTC - Basic Proofreading Course (Widely recognised as the benchmark for good practice within the industry)

 CIEP - Editing with Word